oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 We need to carefully choose the approach to generate random number, because many projects had been hacked due to their designs of RNG and lose many tokens.

+### 6.3 Pump and Dump Attack

+It is a typical attack to any market maker, where attacker buys huge amount of tokens with very low price and fraudulently pump up the price in order to dump his holdings for profits.